Aly-Hussein/SOEN-341-project/README.md

 We want to create an online store that allows people to browse through items, add them to their cart, edit their cart if needed, and then proceed to checkout to purchase the items.

-The Buyer will have access to the products detail, the sellers name, the availability of the product (number of stocks) and the price of the item.
+The Buyer will have access to the products detail, the vendors name, the availability of the product (number of stocks) and the price of the item.
+The Vendor will have access to editing the products and product details, view sales details and customer information.